 Confirming your ultimate decision to become a trainer will require some research.
-We recommend that prior to making any decisions on greyhound training, you familiarise yourself with the information contained in the Trainer’s Information Booklets, along with the greyhound racing rule book and grading guidelines.
+We recommend that prior to making any decisions on greyhound training, you familiarise yourself with the information contained in the Trainer’s Information Booklets 1, 2, and 3 along with the greyhound racing rule book and grading guidelines.

-If you are not sure if you want to be a trainer but would like a hands on involvement in the sport, you may want to consider becoming an Attendant (someone who handles a greyhound at race meetings for someone else).
+If you are not sure if you want to be a trainer but would like to increase your involvement in the sport, you may want to consider becoming an Attendant (someone who handles a greyhound at race meetings for another Trainer).

 When deciding to become a greyhound trainer you will enter into an industry that is passionate about the sport of greyhound racing and even more passionate about the elite animal itself.
 The process involved in becoming a greyhound trainer, while being relatively simple, is designed to ensure that the people entering our industry are doing so with the right intentions and have the welfare of the greyhound at heart at all times.